Skip to Sidebar Skip to Content

 Conclusion

 Terraform variables are a great way of simplifying the codebase and reusing values without hardcoding literal strings whenever you need to reference something.
-In this article, you have learned about different terraform variable types and how to use those variables.
+In this article, you have learned about different variable types Terraform uses and how to deploy them when parameterizing infrastructure.